Odin2003/Muon_Collider/README.md

 ## Analysis

 For the analysis we will need a few more packages.
-Fastjet is used to access the particles and cluster jets together.
+Exit the singularity shell and activate the conda environment.
+Fastjet is used later to access the particles and cluster jets together.

 ```
 conda activate my_root_env   #  conda environment we created earlier with root and python 3.9